brendannee/Bikesy-Backend/README.md

     cat class3.geojson | simplify-geojson -t 0.00001 > class3.simple.geojson &&
     minify-geojson -w "name" -c 5 class3.simple.geojson

+These files will contain extraneous point features in addition to the lines we want.
+Open each file in QGIS, selecting only line layers and ignoring the points.
+Then right click each layer and export it to a new geojson file.
+Save the new geojson file into the data directory so that it can be served to the frontend, with name classN.geojson.

 ## Credits
 Brendan Martin Anderson https://github.com/bmander wrote graphserver, the underlying system that handles the bike routing.